PrestaShop/prestashop.github.io/news/_posts/releases/2020-03-04-prestashop-1-7-6-4-maintenance-release.md

 ## Important changes
-Below are security information we added in this version:
+Below are the security information we added in this version:

 - CVE reference:
 - GitHub Security Advisory: